transcovo/go-chpr-logger/README.md

 --
     import "github.com/transcovo/go-chpr-logger"

-Package logger implements our standard Logrus + Logentries + Sentry configuration.
+Package logger implements our standard Logrus + Sentry configuration.

 The package manages a singleton instance of logrus.Logger, initialized from